vhmartinsp/ml_bank_note_project/README.md

 ## Functionalities:

 - The project starts by importing the essential libraries for analyzing data and creating Machine Learning models.
-This includes libraries such as numPy, pandas, scikit-Learn, sklearn and graphviz.
+This includes libraries such as numpy, pandas, scikit-Learn, sklearn and graphviz.

 - It downloads a dataset from a URL using Python commands.
 The data is then read into a Pandas DataFrame for analysis and processing.
 - It splits the data into a training set and a test set using Scikit-Learn's train_test_split function.
 This is essential for evaluating the model's performance.